Lochnivar/ashverse/world-building/slavery-and-raids-master.md

 **1875-1877** - The desperate, vicious response of the hardest-line planters and ex-soldiers who refuse to accept that the raids have made slavery unprofitable.

 #### Why They Form
-- Economic desperation
+- Economic desperation (raids cost $55M/year = 4.6% GDP, but raids are only one of four mechanisms killing slavery)
 - Widespread armament
 - Ready-made mythology of "Yankee invasion and negro betrayal"
-- Refusal to accept that slavery is dying
+- Refusal to accept that slavery is dying (raids + boycott + cotton glut + runaway crisis = unprofitable)

 #### Nathan Bedford Forrest's Role
 - Becomes the charismatic, terrifying face of the movement for two brutal years